Cubs vs. Giants Player Props Betting Odds

 Bellinger Stats

-- Bellinger will look for his sixth straight game with a hit in this matchup.
-During his last five outings he is batting .381 with three home runs, a walk and eight RBI.
+- Bellinger has recorded at least one hit in six games in a row.
+In his last 10 outings he is batting .349 with two doubles, three home runs, a walk and 16 RBI.

 Bellinger Recent Games